techidaily/site-games-able/source/_posts/bridge-the-time-classic-xbox-games-modern-pc-xemu.md

 ## Gaming With Xemu

  Xemu is compatible with Xbox games dumped as ISOs, but the format differs from typical ISO files.
-Since it's illegal to download games you don't own, it's best if you dump your own Xbox games following the official instructions provided by[Xemu](https://xemu.app/docs/disc-images/) .
+Since it's illegal to download games you don't own, it's best if you dump your own Xbox games following the official instructions provided by [Xemu](https://xemu.app/docs/disc-images/) .

  To run one of those ISOs, with Xemu running, select**Machine** \>**Load Disc** , and choose the ISO file.
 The game should launch and be playable, just like if it was running on an actual Xbox.

 ## How to Troubleshoot Classic Xbox Games With Xemu

  Sometimes, games may fail to load.
-In these cases, check[Xemu's compatibility list on its site](https://xemu.app/#compatibility) .
+In these cases, check [Xemu's compatibility list on its site](https://xemu.app/#compatibility) .
 If your game is there, but you can't run it, the cause may be one of the following:

 ### Proper "Game Dumps"